ngs-docs/angus/quality-and-trimming.md

 These are FASTQ files -- let's take a look at them:

 ```
-gunzip -cd ERR458493.fastq.gz | head
+gunzip -c ERR458493.fastq.gz | head
 ```

-FASTQ files are sequencing files that contain reads.
-These come off of the sequencer and contain information about the quality of the reads.
+FASTQ files are sequencing files that contain reads and quality information about each base-call within each read.
 A score of 0 is the lowest quality score, and a score of 40 is the highest.
 Instead of typing the scores as numbers, they are each encoded as a character.